MangoMirage/captain-kitty-one-ear/Krakens-treasure.md

 “May I…?” asked the corsair cat, extending a paw.
 “Lemme see dat.”

 Mary hesitated only a moment before handing it over.
-Kitty’s good eye flicked up, as if noting the courage it took.
+Kitty’s good eye flicked up to gaze at Mary's face.
 There was something about this young human – courage and bravado overcoming a natural sense of fear – that reminded Kitty so much of herself.

-The pirate scanned the map and grinned.
+The pirate then scanned the map and grinned.
 “Hah!
 Did you find this in a bottle sealed with a paw print in wax?”

-“It’s yours,” Mary said.
+“It's yours!”
+Mary said, suddenly realising the obvious connection.

 “Aye, true as tide.
 Storm did tear it from me paws.”
 Kitty tapped her temple.
 “But I keep de whole ting up here… an’ now look — we all out here diggin’ holes like land crabs in mating season, chasin’ de same treasure.”